WHAT DOES IT MEAN TO BE A “PRE” STUDENT?

-All new students accepted by the College of Health Professions (COHP) are admitted as a “pre” professional student.
+All new students accepted by the College of Health Professions (COHP) clinical programs are admitted as a “pre” professional student for our programs that require a clinical.
 COHP accepts a limited number of students who qualify into these programs.
 There are specific qualification criteria to assure adequate preparation prior to entrance into the profession/ clinical sequence of courses for the program.

 Students are required to meet the qualifications and apply to the clinical phase of the program, for the following: